KasparSnashall/FIRfilter/README.md

 # FIRfilter
 A simple low pass FIR build in python with a tk front end.
-Please feel free to use it it you like.
-Howver I cannot guarantee it is entirely bug free.
+The backed uses scipy FIR filter design.
+The GUI features muliple window functions, window region, cutoff and muliply.